eleccrazy/my-dsa-journey/arrays/hard/trapping_rain_water/README.md

 - **Space Complexity:** O(n)
   Two additional arrays of size `n` are used to store the left and right max heights.

+## Optimized Solution Overview

+This solution uses a **Two-Pointer Optimization Approach**:

+- Initialize two pointers, `left` at the beginning and `right` at the end of the array.
+- Keep track of `left_max` and `right_max` — the highest walls encountered so far from both ends.
+- At each step, determine which side has the lower height.
+  - If `height[left] < height[right]`, process from the left side:
+    - If `height[left] >= left_max`, update `left_max`
+    - Else, trap water by subtracting `height[left]` from `left_max`
+  - Else, process from the right side similarly.
+- Move the pointers inward until they meet.

+This greedy strategy ensures that trapped water is only calculated when both boundaries are known, without the need for extra space.

+---

+### Complexity Analysis for The Optimized Solution

+- **Time Complexity:** O(n)
+  Each element is visited at most once as the two pointers converge.

+- **Space Complexity:** O(1)
+  Only constant space is used for variables; no extra arrays are created.